theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

-Click the *Extraction Settings* link to open the Extraction Settings dialog.
+Click the the main window "Extract SAP DataSources and Extractors" on **[Extraction Settings]**.
+The Dialog "Xtract DeltaQPrefernces - DelatQ_1" open.
+The window consists of two tabs for settings:
+* Base
+* Hierarchy

 ![XU_DeltaQ_Settings_thumb](/img/content/XU_DeltaQ_Settings_thumb.png){:class="img-responsive"}

+### Base Settings
 **Transfer Mode**<br>
 The raw data packages can be send by SAP by a *tRFC* call or a *Data-IDoc*.
 Normally the tRFC is optimal for the default setting.
-If it is necessary, e.g. to examine the raw data packages for debugging reasons, you can change the transfer mode to IDoc.
+If it is necessary, e.g. to examine the raw data packages for debugging reasons, you can change the transfer mode to *IDoc*.
 Then you can examine the data packages in the transaction WE02 (IDoc-Monitoring).

 **Automatic Synchronisation**<br>
 Depending on the system landscape it could happen that developments only be performed in a test system.
 If SSIS packages should be used later in the production environment, the data source has to be enabled there.
 To avoid manual changes in the transactional system you can activate this option.
 In this case the activation will be automatically done and the timestamp of the data source will be changed that it will be consistent to the SAP system setting. <br>